Christmas Sale 2025

 Whitsunday Islands / Whitehaven Beach / Airlie Beach

-Today you’ll head out on a full-day tour to Whitehaven Beach, in the heart of the Whitsunday Islands and in the centre of the Great Barrier Reef.
-Start with a walk to the spectacular Hill Inlet Lookout, where you can take photos of the sweeping ocean views.
-Then, hit the water and go snorkelling at one of the secret spots today's guide will show you.
-See coral reefs, colourful fish, turtles, clams and other marine life.
+Today you’ll head out on a full-day tour to Whitehaven Beach in the heart of the Whitsunday Islands and the centre of the Great Barrier Reef.
+Start with a walk to the Hill Inlet Lookout – one of the most famous lookout spots for wide spanning views of the Whitsundays’ white sands and blue waters.
+Then, throw your swimsuit on to go snorkelling at one of the secret spots that your guide will show you.
+See coral reefs, tropical fish, turtles, clams and other marine life.
 Then, enjoy an included lunch and take a boat to the southern end of the 7 km stretch of Whitehaven Beach, taking the chance to kick back and relax in the sun after a day of outdoor adventures.
-Tonight, back in Airlie Beach, maybe head to one of the local bars for a cocktail (or two) and watch the sunset.
+Tonight, back in Airlie Beach, maybe head to one of the local bars for a toast at sunset.

 • Day 6